How To Select The Best Medicare Advantage Plan 2014/2015?

 While Medicare was designed to cover basic health care needs much like a ‘safety net’, it will only pay 80% of your ‘approved’ medical expenses, and doesn’t even cover services such as vision, dental or hearing aids.
 Only relying on Medicare, you will also have deductibles, co-pays and co-insurance for most services.

 This is why ‘replacing’ your traditional Medicare plans with a Medicare Advantage plan is a great investment in your health.
-In 2014 it is expected that about 1/3 of seniors on Medicare prefer advantage plans, since they provide better coverage and additional benefits at an affordable or sometimes even zero premium over what you pay for your Part B.
+For 2015 it is expected that more than 1/3 of seniors on Medicare prefer advantage plans, since they provide better coverage and additional benefits at an affordable or sometimes even zero premium over what you pay for your Part B.

 The insurance market is very competitive when it comes to Medicare advantage, and government approved insurance providers add new attractive plans each year.
 If you take the time to shop around, you may very well increase your medical benefits by saving a significant amount of your health care costs.